CCN-Support/CCN_Wiki/docs/source/mri.rst

 - Step-by-Step Guide: See `this document <https://docs.google.com/document/d/1O_xt0fdFmxP1JE7NKGeT_fQSYbvwXxtdP51_UB-ksH4/edit?usp=sharing>`_ for detailed explanations of all requirements related to safety certification and user status.
 It walks through the entire process of becoming safety certified, with screenshots, starting from the first step of accessing BruinLearn.

-Recertification
+How to Renew Safety Certification
 ~~~~~~~~~~~~~~~
-- Every safety-certified user is required to renew their certification annually.
-This recertification is done through an exam on the BruinLearn platform--simply log into the course using your UCLA credentials and navigate to the Recertification Module under Modules.
-You will need to complete a metal screening form for yourself (must be updated annually) and pass the "MRI Recertification Exam".
+- Safety certification expires after one year.
+Every safety-certified user is required to renew their certification annually.
+- To get recertified, log into BruinLearn, click "Modules" in the left-hand sidebar, and scroll down to the Recertification Module.
+Complete the two requirements:

+   1. Fill out an updated metal screening form for yourself.
+This form must be resubmitted every year to make sure you as a CCN user do not have any new implants or devices that preclude you from entering the MR environment.
-- There is no password necessary to access the Exam.
+   2. Pass the MRI Recertification Exam.
+There is no password necessary to access it.

-- Email CCN staff as instructed when you have passed both requirements.
+- Email CCN staff as instructed by the module when you have passed both requirements.
-- Please only email CCN staff about recertification if you have passed the requirements, are experiencing BruinLearn issues, or have questions about the materials.
-Consult your labmates and carefully read the detailed guide linked above before asking CCN staff how to get recertified.
+- Please only email CCN staff about recertification if you have passed these requirements, are experiencing BruinLearn issues, or have questions about the materials.
+Consult your labmates and carefully read the detailed guide linked above before sending CCN questions about how to get recertified.
-- If you have not scanned much or at all in the interim year between (re)certifications, CCN will request that you repeat some or all of the certification process.
+- **IMPORTANT NOTE:** If you have not scanned much or at all in the interim year between (re)certifications, passing the Recertification Exam will not be sufficient to recertify you.
+CCN will request that you repeat some or all of the full certification process.
+This is an important precaution to make sure that every CCN user is familiar and up to date regarding safety protocols and equipment.
+If you have not been regularly scanning at CCN since you were last certified, email ccnsupport@g.ucla.edu to discuss your situation.

 Frequently Asked Questions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~